OKEAMAH/Git/etherlink/E2E_SCENARIOS.md

 2. User can verify the Counter
    * User can verify the contract
    * User can see the contract verified on Blockscout
-3. User can check the value in the Counter
+3. User can check the value in the Counter using `cast`
    * User can make a request to see the value in the Counter
 4. User can increment the value in the Counter
    * User can make a transaction to increment the value in the Counter by 1